 What Is the Definition of Sentient?

-How Is the Sentience Quotient Measured?
+What Is the Sentience Quotient?

+“The Sentience Quotient,” a term invented by Robert Freitas and published in 1984 in a science fiction journal, was originally meant as a tool for considering the intelligence of beings beyond Earth.
 The Sentience Quotient is measured quantitatively, based on the “amount of data [an intelligence] can process per unit time” and “the overall mass needed to do that processing.”

 Are All Animals Sentient?